 Although they are painful, recluse spider bites are rarely fatal, and will sometimes resolve without any medical attention.
 Complications are often the result of untreated infection from an open sore or an allergic reaction.
 It’s also common for other infections and skin conditions to be misdiagnosed as recluse spider bites.
 You’ll want to watch for the characteristic puncture marks on your skin or gather the details about the spider if you see it so it can be properly treated.
 When in doubt, always seek medical attention.

-If you suspect a recluse spider infestation in your home, call Varsity Termite and Pest Control.
+If you suspect a recluse spider infestation in your home, call Varsity Pest & Termite Control in Mesa.
 We specialize in removal of all types of spiders, using a multi-targeted treatment that disrupts nesting areas and webs, kills the spiders, and also prevents them from re-entering your home.
 Our technicians are friendly, respectful, and knowledgeable.
 To schedule your consultation, give us a call today!